About the Southeast Asian Young Leaders’ Programme

-The Southeast Asian Young Leaders' Programme (SEAYLP) brings younger Southeast Asian thinkers into the mainstream of the regional strategic debate by inviting them to be delegates at the IISS Shangri-La Dialogue.
+The Southeast Asian Young Leaders' Programme (SEAYLP) brings younger thinkers into the mainstream of the regional strategic debate by inviting them to be delegates at the IISS Shangri-La Dialogue.
 The aim of the programme is to engage young people from business, government, law, journalism and academic backgrounds in a high-level debate on the complex and rapidly-evolving strategic challenges faced by Southeast Asia and the wider Asia-Pacific region.
 The young delegates play a full part in the Dialogue’s plenary and special sessions, and join dinners and other social events which provide important opportunities for informal exchanges with global decision makers.
-The programme is intended to strengthen the contribution of a younger generation of Southeast Asian strategists to the formulation of effective security-policy in their countries and the Asia-Pacific region.
+The programme is intended to enable a younger generation of Southeast Asian strategists to contribute to the formulation of effective security policy in their countries and the Asia-Pacific region.

 'I believe that, over time, SEAYLP delegates will help to promote the construction of a new security community starting within Southeast Asia.
 The Asia-Pacific region has been experiencing several security challenges, mostly dominated by competition between great powers, but the SEAYLP is a step towards keeping Southeast Asia in the driver's seat, steering regional security architecture towards peace and prosperity.'

 Paul Pongphisoot, Lecturer at the School of International and Public Affairs, Columbia University

 Launch of the Southeast Asian Young Leaders' Programme